DKER2/taskmanager/README.md

 ## Assumptions Made
 List any assumptions you made during development:
-- I'm treating this as a simple app, so I don't think authorization is necessary.
+- I assume authorization is excluded.
 If we add authorization, we'll also have to define the unauthorized responses in the OpenAPI spec, which I'd like to avoid.
 -
 -